 Lots of people were paying attention—with healthcare costs in the United States accounting for 18% of GDP, poor health is big business.
 An influx of companies entered the market promising quick ROIs and easy solutions to solving healthcare problems.
 From humble and noble beginnings, wellness has become an $8 billion industry.

 Originally, companies touted health improvement, but ultimately, they could not deliver.
 Instead, we saw a shift from a focus on “health” to “corporate culture,” or “employee experience,” or “benefits navigation hubs.”

 Then 2020 and the pandemic came, and with it, additional complexities to take care of employees remotely and pressure to really focus on improving health.

-Ultimately, the rapidly changing environment has led the wellness industry to shrink, which leads us to last week’s news.
+Ultimately, the rapidly changing environment has led the wellness industry to shrink.
 An HR executive investing in wellness must honestly ask, “Will the vendor I choose or partner with today still be around a year from now?”

 There are bright spots.
 You’ll find companies like Vitality that are focused on designing programs that make people healthier and can adapt to meet the needs of our changing environment.
 Imagine working with a partner who uses clients’ dollars wisely by tailoring activities to focus on interventions that have the most profound impact on each member while proactively providing support when unusual times arise.
 Clients don’t have to worry about incentive structure or how to drive sustainable behavior change because their partner leverages the best evidence and expertise from around the globe, and that focus never shifts from what works.
 Wouldn’t that be cool?
 We think so.